A hidden Markov model for statistical arbitrage in international crude oil futures markets: Introduction

 The paper is structured as follows.
-Section \ref{sec:Cointegration} describes the cointegration structure and the stochastic model for the resulting long-run relationship among the futures prices.
+Section \ref{sec:Cointegration} describes the cointegration structure and the stochastic model for the cointegration spread.
 Section \ref{sec:StatArbStrategies} describes the statistical arbitrage strategies we implement and how their performance is assessed.
-Section \ref{sec:Empirics} contains the results of our empirical analysis.
-In particular, we first consider a fixed time window and afterwards we assess the robustness of our results over different time periods and with respect to different levels of transaction costs.
-Section \ref{sec:Conclusions} concludes.
+Section \ref{sec:Empirics} contains the results of our empirical analysis, while Section \ref{sec:Conclusions} concludes.
 The results of an additional empirical analysis based on daily data are reported as Supplementary Material.